The “Root and Fruits” of our journey HERE, to this moment— right NOW.

 We are grateful to the schools and organizations who share our vision.

-Through our workshops and conferences we have welcomed participants from nearly all U.S. States, including Alaska and Hawaii, as well as international participants from Canada, New Zealand, Australia, England, and Ireland.
+Through our workshops and conferences we have welcomed participants from nearly all fifty U.S. States, including Alaska and Hawaii, as well as international participants from Canada, New Zealand, Australia, England, and Ireland.

 Schools & School Districts